gasatrya/converso/readme.txt

 == Copyright ==

-Converso WordPress theme, (C) 2006-2025 Brian Gardner.
+Converso WordPress theme, (C) 2006-2025 Ga Satrya.
 Converso is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify